 The hon.
 Gentleman mentioned tariffs.
 I have broad shoulders—just as you said you had, Mr Speaker—but I disagree with his implication that the Government did not do a huge amount in dealing with the United States authorities.
 This was not just a trip to Washington with a press release; we had continual meetings with the State Department, and my right hon.
 Friend the Secretary of State met the Commerce Secretary several times.
 The outcome was the result of all of us—Bombardier, the Government, the Northern Ireland Office and the unions, as the hon.
 Gentleman correctly said—pulling together.
 That was an example of the trust between all of us.

 I have jotted down the hon.
 Gentleman’s questions and I shall try to answer some of them.
 This is not a Brexit issue.
 That was confirmed to me this morning in my discussions with Mr Michael Ryan.
 The hon.
 Gentleman asked about my discussions with the Secretary of State for Northern Ireland.
 I have many such discussions, including from a sedentary position today as I am pleased to say that she is sitting beside me on the Front Bench.
 We discuss Bombardier a lot.
-He also asked what dealings the Government had had with the company, and I can tell him that they are regular and ongoing.
+The hon.
+Gentleman also asked what dealings the Government had had with the company, and I can tell him that they are regular and ongoing.
 Only this week, a team of officials from the Department for Business, Energy and Industrial Strategy visited the company.
 On the question of whether they discussed what was announced yesterday, I can tell him that that was not the case.
 Clearly, the company has to deal commercially, and it discussed this matter with us—and, I presume, with the trade unions—when it put out its statutory notice yesterday.
 As soon as I heard about it, I contacted the company, as did my officials.
 I spoke to Michael Ryan on the phone this morning and I have arranged to meet him in London this afternoon.
 This is not something that we take lightly, because we know that—as the hon.
 Gentleman fairly pointed out—the impact in Belfast of anything that happens to Shorts can be very serious.

 I am always delighted to see the unions.
 In fact, I met them on my first visit, when I had just taken over this job, to Bombardier in Belfast.
 Although they might not agree with me on some things, I hope they would agree that my door is always open to them—not just in respect of Bombardier, but for aerospace generally and for the automotive sector and all the other sectors that I deal with.
 I have benefited from the knowledge I have got from speaking directly to unions, not only nationally but at plants when I visit them.